glehmann/yage/doc/CommandLineHelp.md

 * `env` — Execute a command with the environment from the encrypted YAML file
 * `keygen` — Generate a new age key
 * `pubkey` — Convert private age keys to their public key
+* `recipients` — List the recipients of the encrypted data

 ###### **Options:**